 Keeping that in mind, being an entrepreneur doesn’t mean that you can slack off.
 You still need to stay on top of your business.
 You create systems and automation that drive your business and feed them through strong marketing messages.
 If you don’t reinvest your profits to scale up or leverage yourself, you can still remain a slave to your business.

 You also need to be flexible and open to new ideas.
 No matter how much money you earn, you need to learn how to grow and reinvest your profits.
 You can leverage your time by hiring outside help or buying new tools to automate and grow your business.
-Automation is the key word here.
+Automation is the keyword here.
 Automation cuts stress and cost.
 You build it once and the business pays you over and over again.
 Set it all in motion, and soon you will be making sales while sleeping or playing.

 Why you need to be online

 No business in the future is going to survive without an online presence.
-Every business, whether it be service oriented or product fulfillment, needs an online hub.
+Every business, whether it be service-oriented or product fulfillment, needs an online hub.
 Even dentists, accountants, landscapers, painters and people who have local brick-and-mortar businesses are going to fail if they do not participate in what’s happening online.

-Gone are the days of people calling friends and asking them for advice or suggestions in shopping.
+Gone are the days of people calling friends and asking them for advice or suggestions for shopping.
 In those days, when someone wanted to find a plumber, they looked in the phone book.
 The only influences to choosing that plumber were suggestions from neighbors or friends and how big the plumber’s ad was in the yellow pages.
 Now, the vast majority of people look for services and products online.
 If you don’t have a presence on the first page of the search engine’s results, you don’t exist.

 Your website will be your business hub.
 It is the place where customers can find all the relevant information about your business (about us, purpose, products and services, and contact information, etc.) and where you will funnel all your marketing endeavors.